jonlindemannsonos/webdriverio-starter-kit/README.md

 Since the Firefox web driver is probably already installed, this will probably install Chrome for Mac or IE for Windows.
 If you want to install a specific architecture, you can refer to the [documentation for `selenium-standalone`](https://www.npmjs.com/package/selenium-standalone).

-### Install wdio
+### Install Webdriver.io globally

-From the terminal window, install `wdio`, which is our WebdriverIO testrunner.
+From the terminal window, install `webdriverio`, which is our WebdriverIO testrunner.

-`npm install -g wdio`
+`npm install -g webdriverio`

 ### Clone this repository